 • Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add mushrooms; cook, stirring occasionally, until browned and slightly crispy, 5-7 minutes.
 Season with salt and pepper. • Turn off heat; transfer to a plate.
 Wipe out pan.

-• Heat another drizzle of olive oil in same pan over medium heat.
-Add onion; cook until slightly softened and lightly browned, 2-3 minutes. • Add garlic, rice, and 1 TBSP plain butter.
+• Heat a drizzle of olive oil in same pan over medium heat.
+Add onion; cook until slightly softened and lightly browned, 2-3 minutes. • Add garlic, rice, and ½ TBSP plain butter (1 TBSP for 4 servings).
 Cook, stirring, until garlic is fragrant and rice is translucent, 1-2 minutes.
 Season with salt and pepper.

 • Add ½ cup stock to pan with rice mixture; stir until liquid has mostly absorbed.
 Repeat with remaining stock—adding ½ cup at a time and stirring until liquid has mostly absorbed—until rice is al dente and mixture is creamy, 25-30 minutes.
 Season generously with salt and pepper.
 TIP: Depending on the size of your pan, you may need a little more or a little less liquid for the risotto. • Meanwhile, halve tomatoes.
 Mince chives.